Fair Column Subset Selection: Pairs of leverage scores

-Even though Algorithm~\ref{alg:fairnessScores} offers a guarantee in terms of the number of chosen columns, recall that in {\faircssminmax} we ask for \emph{exactly} $k$ columns.
-Depending on the task at hand, it may be undesirable to obtain more than $k$ columns.
-Thus, in the following section we extend two well-known algorithms from \css literature, that allow us to obtain exactly $k$ columns.
-Recall the impossibility result from Section~\ref{sec:limitations}: unless we pick $2k$ columns it may be impossible to achieve a relative-error approximation in terms of the rank-$k$ reconstruction error.
-Thus the following algorithms are heuristics.
+Recall the impossibility results from Section~\ref{sec:problem}: unless we pick $2k$ columns it may be impossible to achieve a relative-error approximation in terms of the rank-$k$ reconstruction error.
+Thus, the following algorithms are heuristics.
 They can be used either directly for {\faircssminmax} or part of a two-stage approach, that we describe in detail in Section~\ref{sec:experiments}.